rytsikau/ee.Yrewind/README.md

 <br>**More examples:**

-To save the last 30 minutes of the stream at the highest available resolution:
->     yrewind -url='youtube.com/watch?v=9Auq9mYxFEE' -duration=30 -resolution=9999

 To save 15 minutes of the stream from yesterday 10:45AM to 11:00AM, at the highest available resolution:
 >     yrewind -url='youtube.com/v/9Auq9mYxFEE?fs=1&rel=0' -start=Y:1045 -duration=15

 To save 1 hour of the stream from 04:55AM to 05:55AM on May 5, 2020, at 720p, to specified directory:
->     yrewind -url='9Auq9mYxFEE' -start=20200505:0455 -resolution=720 -pathsave='D:\Saved_streams\'
+>     yrewind -url=9Auq9mYxFEE -start=20200505:0455 -resolution=720 -pathsave='D:\Saved_streams\'

 ## Other info

-* If the file name of downloaded video contains a sync warning (for example *9Auq9mYxFEE_20201101-0730_45m_0480p (sync warning).mp4*), the file may be corrupted.
+* If the filename of downloaded video contains a sync warning (for example *9Auq9mYxFEE_20201101-0730_45m_0480p (sync warning).mp4*), the file may be corrupted.
 In this case, try downloading later or shift/change the time interval
+* In 'rewind' recording mode, the endpoint of the requested time interval cannot be in the future relative to the time when the program was started
 * Loss of packets on the streamer side causes the estimated time to shift.
 The offset is usually seconds, but if the internet connection is unstable and/or the stream has been running for a long time, it can be minutes or even hours.
 For example, if the broadcast was interrupted for a total of 1 hour, then 24-hour frames will be downloaded as 23-hour
-* The endpoint of the requested time interval cannot be in the future relative to the time when the program was started
 * The maximum resolution supported by the program is 1080p
 * To determine the earliest available point, try download the knowingly unavailable time interval (for example, '-start=19990101:0000').
 The program will show a warning indicating the earliest available point at the moment